samar-ash/DataSet-For-Final/README.md

 ![image](https://user-images.githubusercontent.com/15922299/232901223-a699a684-9353-4c1b-9a6b-56edff30d4c8.png)

 Ridge and SVM did not show any significant change.
-However GradientBoosting show slighlty better result.
+However GradientBoostingRegressor show slighlty better result.
 ![image](https://user-images.githubusercontent.com/15922299/232900686-aa07d95a-69fb-401f-903d-11b438cd7312.png)

 ## Pipeline with the Best:
-The final pipeline I created, used the imputer instead of filling Nan value by my approach and also use MinMaxScalor for numerical features and OnehotEncoder for categorical data and also OrdinalEncoder for ordinal features and polynomial degree 2 , with GradientBoostingRegression.
+The final pipeline I created, used the imputer instead of filling Nan value by my approach and also use MinMaxScalor for numerical features and OnehotEncoder for categorical data and also OrdinalEncoder for ordinal features and polynomial degree 2 , with GradientBoostingRegressor.
 Here is the final result:

 ![image](https://user-images.githubusercontent.com/15922299/232950652-037800b3-9f38-42bd-a1c3-0401723e4427.png)